 The truth is, the bank is used for people who don’t trust in themselves.

-They hand their money over to someone to give them small returns because they don’t want to take the responsibility of investing for themselves.
+They hand their money over to someone to give them small returns because they don’t want to take the responsibility of real estate investment for themselves.

 Don’t wait until you are 90 years old for your money to double!